hirasso/wp-sync-deploy/README.md

 ## Prerequesites

-- [WP CLI](https://wp-cli.org/) installed locally on your machine
+- [WP-CLI](https://wp-cli.org/) installed locally on your machine
+- Not required but nice for some convenience: WP-CLI also installed on the remote machine
-- A WordPress directory structure like this (adjustable through an `.env` file):
+- A WordPress directory structure like this (adjustable through a `wp-sync-deploy.env` file):

 ```bash
 .